SAP/ui5-tooling/docs/pages/Overview.md

 ### UI5 Workspaces
 The recommended approach for setting up a development environment where simultaneous work on multiple UI5 projects is required.

-Head over to the [UI5 Workspaces](./Workspace.md) documentation for all the details.
+Head over to the [UI5 Workspaces](./Workspace.md) documentation for the details.
 Below is an example based on a simple scenario with an application and a reuse library project:

 **Example: Your Directory Structure**
 ```